cvonfeldt/blue-team-investigations/Log Analysis-Sysmon/README.md

 ### 5. Malware executed multiple same commands at a time, what is the first command executed?

-So for this one, this still applies: we might be able to find it with Event ID 1 if the variable was set by the malware as an argument of a cmd.exe creation.
+We know that supply.exe script was likely triggered and that it's now spawning commands, so this still applies: we might be able to find it with Event ID 1 if the variable was set by the malware as an argument of a cmd.exe creation.

 That is indeed the case, as scrolling down we see the same commands of "ipconfig," and "whoami."
 However knowing that they're simultaneous, that means they'll ahve the same timestamp, so the chronological order of our Sysmon events from top-down won't necessarily apply here.
 Instead we will need to refine our powershell command to output EventRecordID as well to show which commands really came first: